dimitri-nicolo/calico/security/aws-integration/aws-security-group-integration.md

 | `K8S_NODE_SGS` | Group ID(s) of the security group(s) that each node should belong to.
 If more than one, use commas to separate them. |
 | `CLUSTER_NAME` | A name that uniquely identifies this cluster within the VPC.
 This is used as a prefix when naming per-cluster resources.
 It must satisfy the pattern `[a-zA-Z][-a-zA-Z0-9]*`. |

-Most Kubernetes provisioners will set a different security group for masters and nodes.
-If your cluster uses the same security group across both, it is OK to set `$CONTROL_PLANE_SG` and `$K8S_NODE_SGS` to the same value.
+Most Kubernetes provisioners set a different security group for masters and nodes.
+If your cluster uses the same security group across both, it is fine to set `$CONTROL_PLANE_SG` and `$K8S_NODE_SGS` to the same value.

-We've provided info below on how to gather the above info in common Kubernetes environments on AWS.
+Here are examples of how to gather the above information in common Kubernetes environments on AWS.

-- **EKS cluster created with eksctl**
+**EKS cluster created with eksctl**

-   The following commands gather the necessary information of a particular EKS cluster with name `$CLUSTER_NAME` that was created with [`eksctl`](https://github.com/weaveworks/eksctl){:target="_blank"}:
+The following commands gather the required information of a particular EKS cluster with name `$CLUSTER_NAME` that was created with {% include open-new-window.html text='`eksctl`' url='https://github.com/weaveworks/eksctl' %}:

    ```
    VPC_ID=$(aws eks describe-cluster --name $CLUSTER_NAME --query 'cluster.resourcesVpcConfig.vpcId' --output text)
    K8S_NODE_SGS=$(aws ec2 describe-security-groups --filters Name=tag:aws:cloudformation:logical-id,Values=SG Name=vpc-id,Values=${VPC_ID} --query "SecurityGroups[0].GroupId" --output text)
    CONTROL_PLANE_SG=$(aws ec2 describe-security-groups --filters Name=tag:aws:cloudformation:logical-id,Values=ControlPlaneSecurityGroup Name=vpc-id,Values=${VPC_ID} --query "SecurityGroups[0].GroupId" --output text)
    ```

-  > Note: Commands above only applies to EKS cluster with unmanaged nodegroups i.e. [eksctl without --managed](https://eksctl.io/usage/eks-managed-nodes/) option.
+  >**Note**: Commands above apply only to EKS clusters with unmanaged nodegroups i.e. {% include open-new-window.html text='eksctl without --managed' url='https://eksctl.io/usage/eks-managed-nodes/' %} option.
   {: .alert .alert-info}

-- **kops cluster**
+**kops cluster**

-   The following commands gather the necessary information of a particular kops cluster with name `$KOPS_CLUSTER_NAME`:
+The following commands gather the required information of a particular kops cluster with name `$KOPS_CLUSTER_NAME`:

    ```
    VPC_ID=$(aws ec2 describe-instances \